-I heard you couldn’t find your own singing
+I heard you can’t find your own singing

 For they are all almost gone

-So the few young ones are trying to learn your very songs
+But the few young ones are trying to learn your own songs

-Your singing comes from learning with your own people
+Your singing comes from learning from your own people

 How wonderful is that!

-They are not there anymore and they cannot teach you the songs you so desperately need
+They are not there anymore, and they cannot teach you the songs you

-Without your own songs, you go on mimicking the songs of other birds.
+And without your own songs, you go on mimicking the songs of

-Without your songs, your “warbly noises,” you can’t court the females
+And without your songs, your “warbly noises,” you can’t court

 They are not attracted to the unrecognizable songs you sing.

-You sound metallic, too loud, or off your own tune.
+You sound metallic, too loud, off of your own tune.

 You exist yes, but for whom?

-Your own people cannot come closer to you
+Your own people cannot come close to you

 For your songs are not recognizable